The Rape of Lucretia: Performance history

 The opera was first performed at Glyndebourne in England on 12 July 1946.
 It is the first work to which Britten applied his term "chamber opera."
 The opera debuted in the United States on Broadway at the Ziegfeld Theatre in a production staged by Agnes de Mille which opened on 29 December 1948 and closed on 15 January 1949 after 23 performances.
 The cast notably included Giorgio Tozzi as Tarquinius, Kitty Carlisle as Lucretia, Lidija Franklin as Bianca, Brenda Lewis as the Female Chorus, and Adelaide Bishop as Lucia.

 In 1996 the opera was presented at the Opera Theatre of St. Louis directed by Britten expert and friend, Colin Graham.
 It also appeared in the Opera Company of Philadelphia's 2009 season.
 In 2013, the opera was performed for the first time by Glyndebourne since its premiere, directed by actress Fiona Shaw.
 This production opened on tour to great acclaim.
 Shaw's production premiered at Glyndebourne's festival in 2015 to similar acclaim.

+In a 2026 "survivor-centric" production by University of Toronto Opera in Toronto, Lucretia did not kill herself.
+Director Anna Theodosakis said the reference in the libretto to "her body [being] borne through our city" could be interpreted instead to refer, in contemporary terms, to "someone's personal trauma [being] circulated endlessly by the media."